h2oai/sparkling-water/doc/src/site/sphinx/install/install_and_start.rst

 Use from Maven
 --------------

-This section provides a gradle-style specification for Maven artifacts.
+This section provides a Gradle-style specification for Maven artifacts.

 See the `h2o-droplets GitHub repository <https://github.com/h2oai/h2o-droplets>`__ for a working example.